Gromov-Hausdorff limit of Wasserstein spaces on point clouds: Introduction

-where $\vec{V}_t$ in the above formula is the flux: $\rho_t$ times $\vec{V}_t$ in \eqref{Conteqn}.
-As before we have to interpret the above expression in the distributional sense, but we remark that when the densities and flux vector fields are smooth the equation can also be interpreted in the classical sense.
+where $\vec{V}_t$ in the above formula is the flux $\rho_t$ times $\vec{V}_t$ in \eqref{Conteqn}.
+As before we have to interpret this new equation in the distributional sense, but we remark that when the densities and flux vector fields are smooth the equation can be interpreted in the classical sense.
 Finally, the total action associated to a solution to the continuity equation in flux form is defined as

 where